govin/redis4net/README.md

 ## Configuration

-gelf4net gives you the ability to log messages either through Udp or Amqp.
-The usage is similar to and inspired by the gelf4net library here - https://github.com/jjchiw/gelf4net, however, this library steers clear of the GELF message format since redis does not impose any such message formats.
+redis4net gives you the ability to log messages to redis lists.
+The library usage is similar to and inspired by the gelf4net library here - https://github.com/jjchiw/gelf4net.
+However, this library steers clear of the GELF message format since redis does not impose any such message formats.
 The base log message format used by this library consists of just 5 fields
 - type, message, sysloglevel, host and timestamp.
 Every other field can be supplied by the user and is customizable.